ADHD coaching

 What does an ADHD coach do?

 ADHD coaches look to help those with ADHD embrace the way their brain works so they can reach their full potential.
-You’ll develop an understanding of the way you behave and learn how to manage symptoms associated with ADHD.
-It’s a structured process to help you get clear on what you want, what's getting in your way and how to move forward.
+Together, you can develop an understanding of how you think and react, to learn ways you can manage symptoms associated with ADHD.
+It can be a structured process to help you get clear on what you want, what's getting in your way and how to move forward.
+It can also be a collaborative, client-led process that puts you at the centre of the focus of your sessions.

-Suitable for both children and adults living with ADHD, ADHD coaching sees you and your coach working together to identify what you want to achieve.
+An emerging area that can support children, adolescents, and adults with ADHD, ADHD coaching sees you and your coach working collaboratively to identify what you want to achieve.
 By developing a trusting partnership, coaches look to empower their clients to recognise their strengths.

 How can ADHD coaching help?